yakuhzi/news-analysis/README.md

 ================================================\
 \<Title of the article\>\
 ++++++++++++++++++++++++++++++++++++++++++++++++\
-\<one paragraph of the article\>
+\<One paragraph of the article\>

 Note that for all articles the tagged persons and parties are anonymized by "\<Person\>" or "\<Partei\>" to not influence your rating based on what party/ person the article is about.

 Just type in the console which Polarity (-1: Negative, 0: Neutral, 1: Positive) you think is stated towards the party.
 After pressing enter type in if you think the paragraph is subjective or objective (0: Objective, 1: Subjective).
-After pressing enter again, the next paragraph appears.
+After pressing enter again, the next paragraph appears.\
+The result of the labeling is stored in a file named "labeled_paragraphs.json".

 ## Planning State